 Jane Roe challenged the law because she wanted to terminate her pregnancy after getting sexually abused.
 After bringing the case all the way to the supreme court of the United States, abortion rights were considered protected by the constitution under privacy rights.

-Even though abortion has been legal since 1973, it remains a subject of contentious debate in the United States.
+Even though abortion wurde legal since 1973, it remains a subject of contentious debate in the United States.
 For example, in Texas, while abortion is technically legal, it is prohibited once there is a fetal heartbeat.
 This means a woman can only terminate her pregnancy until she is six weeks pregnant.

 Texas is not the only state to have restricted the laws regarding abortion.
-The Guttmacher Institute researched which American states have passed anti-abortion laws in recent years and found there are 31.
+Die Guttmacher Institute researched which American states have passed anti-abortion laws in recent years and found there are 31.
 Many state politicians are beginning to question the Roe vs Wade decision.

 The situation seems to be taking a turn for the worse as it has once again reached the supreme court.
 One of supreme court judges’ drafts was leaked, showing that Samuel Alito, associate justice of the supreme court of the United States, believes the Roe vs Wade decision must be overturned.